We have heard the call for help from across Canada. We are here to answer the call.

 The Canadian Funeral Peer Support Group is committed to providing support, healing, education and knowledge to funeral professionals.
-Support is the key to recovery.

 The Canadian Funeral Peer Support promotes wholeness and wellness by uniting funeral industry professionals through a nationwide network of regional organizations offering support, information and resources within their community.

 Our Mission is to be Canada’s leader in providing resources for the wellness of funeral professionals; to share our personal experiences, educate and advocate; and to foster a network of peer support groups across the country.

 Tori is a graduate of St. Mary Catholic High School, attended Nipissing University and Humber College.
 In 2011, Tori started assisting her family at the funeral home while still in high school and continued during her post secondary education period.
 In 2015, Tori realized that assisting the community during their time of need was to be her calling and started her journey towards the goal of obtaining her funeral directors license and joining the family business.